 Place the secondary container in the autoclave and follow any standard operating procedures for your specific autoclave.
 The standard sterilizing autoclave run is at 121 degrees Celsius, 15 pounds per square inch of pressure for at least 30 minutes.

-Carefully remove secondary container from the autoclave using thick, insulated gloves, as the containers and all surfaces in the autoclave will be extremely hot.
+Remove the secondary container from the autoclave using thick, insulated gloves to avoid burning.
+The surfaces will be extremely hot.

 TL;DR (Too Long; Didn't Read)

-When using heat to sterilize, always make sure the plastic your are sterilizing can withstand the temperature being used.
+When using heat to sterilize plastic containers, always make sure the plastic can withstand high temperatures.

 Always use personal protective equipment when working with high heat.
 Always be careful when working with pressurized systems.
-Make sure the autoclave you are using has been inspected recently by a licensed professional.
+Make sure a licensed professional has inspected recently the autoclave you are using.